-Disability pension: The insured must be younger than age 60 and assessed with a loss of 100% of working capacity (total disability) or the loss of 66.7% of working capacity (partial disability).
+Disability pension: Must be younger than age 60 if living in Monaco, France, or Italy (age 62 if living in another country) and assessed with a loss of 100% of working capacity (total disability) or the loss of 66.7% of working capacity (partial disability).
 The insured must have at least 12 months of coverage in the previous 15 months and at least 800 hours of employment in the previous 12 months, including 200 hours in the previous three months.